SAP/ui5-webcomponents/docs/Assets.md

 ### `main` package

 The `main` package's `Assets.js` import provides package-specific additional theming parameters and i18n assets.
-All assets from the `base` and `theminge` packages are also imported automatically so you don't have to worry about them.
+All assets from the `base` and `theming` packages are also imported automatically so you don't have to worry about them.

 `import "@ui5/webcomponents/dist/Assets.js";`